hbouatou/poc-kafka-beam-python/README.md

 # poc-kafka-beam-python
-Create a data processing pipeline that listens to tweets and write them to an apache kafka topic, consumes and processes them through an apache beam pipeline and outputs the results to a second kafka topic.
+Create a data processing pipeline that listens to tweets and writes them to an apache kafka topic, consumes and processes them through an apache beam pipeline and outputs the results to a second kafka topic.
 The goal is to track real time trends in specific locations via a dashboard that streams from a kafka topic via a FastAPI endpoint